talal-nabulsi/algo-spork/BinarySearch/BinarySearch.md

 # Some tips

 Personally I perfer `(low <= high)` and `high = mid - 1`  and `low = mid + 1`
 For this to work you must always check if mid is the answer every loop.
 So you make sure you can elimate mid before moving on.
-Exiting the while loop means we didn't find an answer.
+Exiting the while loop means we didn't find an answer because left > right and all answers are invalid.

 Sometimes people use `low < high` or `low + 1 < high`.
 This is useful when you want to exit the loop with one or two elements left.
 I've never personally had to use this case because I prefer to terminate in the middle.

+They also use `high = mid` instead of `high = mid + 1`.
+This only needs to done if for some reason you cant elimate mid as an answer.
+Again, I've never had a case where I had to do this.